akara/faban/samples/benchmarks/specweb2005/README.txt

 For developers, deployment through the and deploy task and IDE is preferred.
 Please see the Faban Harness Developers Guide for more information.

+NOTE: SPEC and SPECweb2005 are trademarks of th Standard Performance Evaluation Corporation.